-Year 2022
+Year 2024

 We are pleased to present to you this year's Annual Quality Water Report.
-This report is designed to inform you about the quality water and services we deliver to you every day.
+This report is designed to inform you about the quality of water and the services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our water source is from unconfined Coastal Plain Aquifer, ground water: We have three well.
-Well #101 pumps 175 gpm.
-Well #102 pumps 200 gpm.
-Well #103 pumps 400 gpm.
+Our water source is from unconfined Coastal Plain Aquifer, ground water: We have three wells.
+Well, 101 pumps 175 gpm.
+Well, 102 pumps 200 gpm.
+Well, 103 pumps 400 gpm.